Michaels72/Exo_Planet_Data_Analysis/README.md

 ![](https://img3.goodfon.com/original/4096x2304/3/f6/dvoyniki-planeta-zemlya.jpg)

+Extrasolar planets, or exoplanets for short, are all the rage in astronomy these days.
+Our excitement builds as we continue to search for life on newly discovered Earthlike planets.

 The accuracy score that produced the best result is Random Forest Classifier with an accuracy score of 95.4%.
 This model will tell us iof a new planet can host life with a 95.4% accuracy.

 Most of the planets were dicovered using the Transit Method.
 The second most utilized method was RV Method.